Scaling theory of critical strain-stiffening in disordered elastic networks: Results

-With this distinction in mind, we set out to derive a scaling estimate for the eigenvalue $\lambda$ of the geometrical operator defining the SSS~\cite{sss_epje_2018}, see also Supplementary Information.
+With this distinction in mind, we set out to derive a scaling estimate for the eigenvalue $\lambda$ of the geometrical operator defining the SSS~\cite{sss_epje_2018}, defined and explained in Appendix~\ref{sec:appendix_sss_operator}.
 At the critical $\gamma_{\rm c}$ state in the absence of a soft sub-network perturbation, $\kappa\=0$, the geometrical operator associated with the SSS features an identically vanishing eigenvalue, $\lambda\=0$.
-That means that the eigenvector corresponding to $\lambda\=0$ is interpreted as composed of a set of putative stretching/compression fiber forces that exactly balance on the network's nodes.
+That means that the eigenvector corresponding to $\lambda\=0$ is interpreted as composed of a set of putative bond forces that exactly balance on the network's nodes.
 With the application of a soft sub-network perturbation, $\kappa\!>\!0$, the network node displacements $u_*$ predicted in Eq.~\eqref{eq:displacement} emerge and one expects $\lambda$ to become finite as the $\kappa\=0$ state is distorted.
 Previous work has shown that $\lambda$ can be expressed in terms of the ratio $F/f$ as $\lambda \!\sim\!(F/f)^2$~\cite{asm_pnas_2012}.
-Furthermore, in the Supplementary Information we show that $\lambda$ increases with the node displacements $u_*$ as $\lambda\!\sim (F/f)^2\!\sim u_*^2$.
+Furthermore, in Appendix~\ref{sec:appendix_sss_variation} we show that $\lambda$ increases with the node displacements $u_*$ as $\lambda\!\sim (F/f)^2\!\sim u_*^2$.
 Using Eq.~\eqref{eq:displacement}, we then predict